“Donald Trump poked the bear. And the bear poked back,” California Governor Gavin Newsom told supporters after the Prop. 50 victory.

 The Golden State has a bigger population than any other in the US, which translates into more congressional districts and therefore, more electoral votes.
-In fact, with around 39 million residents as of the latest count, California makes up about 12% of the entire US population.
+In fact, with around 39 million residents as of the latest count, California makes up about 12 percent of the entire US population.
 That population-based power is the backbone of California’s political clout, although smaller states tend to take the decisiveness focus.

 Each state’s electoral votes are determined by adding together its number of representatives in the House and its two senators.
 With a whopping 52 House members (out of 435 nationwide) and two senators, California’s electoral heft is substantial.
 No other state comes close in terms of population, which is why California has held onto the top electoral vote count for years – and with steady population growth, it’s likely to keep that title.